 COMMERCIAL, OFFICE.
-A use or structure where business or professional services are made available to the public, including but not limited to financial institutions, tax preparation, accounting, architectural, legal services, medical laboratories, optical laboratories, dental laboratories, psychological counseling, real estate and securities brokering, professional consulting services, and hotels and motels, but not including the cutting or styling of hair, or recreational facilities or amusements.
+A use or structure where business or professional services are made available to the public, including but not limited to financial institutions, tax preparation, accounting, architectural, legal services, real estate and securities brokering, professional consulting services, and hotels and motels, but not including the cutting or styling of hair, or recreational facilities or amusements.
+Medical, dental, optical laboratories or similar medical auxiliary uses that do not attract regular patient visits are considered a commercial office use.